BMClab/BMC/README.md

 Here is a suggestion to cite this GitHub repository:

-> Duarte, M., Watanabe, R.N.
-(2018) Notes on Scientific Computing for Biomechanics and Motor Control.
-GitHub repository, <https://github.com/BMClab/BMC>.
+> Marcos Duarte, & Renato Naville Watanabe.
+(2021, March 11).
+Notes on Scientific Computing for Biomechanics and Motor Control (Version v0.0.2).
+Zenodo. http://doi.org/10.5281/zenodo.4599319

 And a possible BibTeX entry: